Habitual Motor Vehicle Offender (HMVO)

 The consequences of violating the act and being found to be an HMVO are severe and include the following:

 - 3-Year License Revocation – An offender’s license will be revoked for a period of at least three years by the Tennessee Department of Safety.
-This revocation will be honored by all other states in the country.
+This revocation will be honored by all other states in the county.

 - Possible Felony Charges – If a person, previously declared an HMVO, is found to be driving, then he or she will be charged with a Felony Offense.